The following instructions are for advanced users. If you’d rather install the Auvik collector from an OVA file, please follow these steps.

 To install the Auvik collector in a commercial cloud environment, such as Amazon AWS or Microsoft Azure, follow these steps first.

-- Download a Trusty Ubuntu iso
+- Download the LTS Ubuntu iso

 - Create a new Linux Ubuntu virtual machine